HISTORY AND DEVELOPMENT.

 Very much a 'Cottage Industry', these hardtops are made to order - laminated by hand in small numbers by a 'bloke in a shed' for like-minded enthusiasts who'd like one for their own car.

-A Chimaera with a hardtop is unique, and can look very special indeed, as well as benefiting from better security, weather protection, and refinement.
+This makes a Chimaera with a hardtop unique, and can make the car look very special indeed, as well as benefiting from improved security, weather protection, and refinement.

-Of course there are a couple of compromises to be made - luggage space is reduced slightly (but not as much as you might think) and the painted versions do need care and common sense when handling and storing them in the boot.
+Of course there are a couple of compromises to be made - luggage space is reduced when both panels are stowed (but not as much as you might think) and the painted versions do need care and common sense when handling and storing them in the boot.

 As much information as possible is provided below to allow owners to decide if the hardtop option is something they might want to consider further.